Skidude88/Skidude88-G29-PS4-LoadCell-Arduino/README.md

 Initially 2x Load cells were used, each being half of a Wheatstone Bridge

 LoadCell#1 - White wire, Connect to LoadCell#2 - Black wire

 LoadCell#2 - White wire, Connect to LoadCell#1 - Black wire

 These are E+ & E-

-The 2x red wires are A+ & A-
+Then the remaining 2x red wires are A+ & A-

 The HX711 has two channels, A & B, this project is using A, so connect to A+ & A-